18F/handbook/docs/policies/leaving-civicactions.md

 ## Offboarding process

-`Duplicate` the `Template` in the [Off-Boarding Tasks](https://docs.google.com/spreadsheets/d/1IlFY5AAvTyuS7yDHk5_odJGHYZDU_MN9HNGKJ2zXwi0/edit#gid=0) to make a checklist.
+`Duplicate` the `Template` in the [Off-Boarding Tasks](  ) //NEED LINK to make a checklist.
 More detail for certain tasks is below.
-Note that, per GSA policy, the "technical offboardings" (access to any work system) need to happen within 24 hours of the person ending their work at GSA.
+Note that, per CivicActions policy, the "technical offboardings" (access to any work system) need to happen within 24 hours of the person ending their work at CivicActions.

 ### Supervisor

 - Work with the employee to transition the employee's workload to other team members.
-- Ensure they complete their last timesheet in Tock.
+- Ensure they complete their last timesheet in Harvest.

 ### Talent Team

-- Conduct an exit interview using [these questions](https://docs.google.com/a/gsa.gov/document/d/1PpbxoZhPlW2oQx9grMyPSUDepDTQCNiwYO-D1X2IkJk/edit).
+- Conduct an exit interview using [these questions]() //NEED LINK.
   - Documentation will be kept anonymous.
   - After three samples are gathered, look for trends.

 ### Ops Team

-- Complete the [clearance checklist](https://drive.google.com/a/gsa.gov/file/d/0B2b-_CCBBYvRNGNVWTRjUnpmTVNtUUR6clVJdUt2MFVTNm5j/view?usp=sharing) with the employee.
+- Complete the [clearance checklist]() //NEED LINK with the employee.